Gavalion/ip/docs/README.md

 ### **6. Mark/Unmark a Task: `mark` / `unmark`**
 Marks a task as done or not done based on the provided index.

+- The index refers to the index number shown in the displayed person list.
+- The index must be a positive integer 1, 2, 3, …​

 📌 **Format:**
 ```
 mark {INDEX}